-- The Office of Equal Opportunity, Access and Title IX Coordination will develop appropriate procedures to address the underutilization and concentration of women and minorities within the workforce - The Office of Equal Opportunity, Access and Title IX Coordination will deliver on-going search and selection training for search committees when the position is in job groups where underutilization or underrepresentation has been identified. - The Office of Equal Opportunity, Access and Title IX Coordination, in concert with Human Resources, will continue its outreach to recruit, hire, and retain Hispanic and American Indian/Alaskan Native applicants and employees. - The Office of Equal Opportunity, Access and Title IX Coordination continues to review personnel activities including hiring, selection and terminations to ensure that those activities are free from discriminatory actions. - The Office of Equal Opportunity, Access and Title IX Coordination will develop other appropriate auditing measures to assess the University's compliance status, where and when appropriate.
+- The Office of Equal Opportunity, Access, and Title IX Coordination will continue Monitoring hiring practices in job groups where underutilization 3 or underrepresentation4 have been identified in Utilization Analysis. - The Office of Equal Opportunity, Access, and Title IX Coordination will develop appropriate procedures to address the underutilization and concentration of women and minorities within the workforce. - The Office of Equal Opportunity, Access, and Title IX Coordination will deliver ongoing search and selection training for search committees when the position is in job groups where underutilization or underrepresentation has been identified. - The Office of Equal Opportunity, Access, and Title IX Coordination, in concert with Human Resources, will continue its outreach to recruit, hire, and retain Hispanic and American Indian/Alaskan Native applicants and employees. - The Office of Equal Opportunity, Access, and Title IX Coordination continues to review personnel activities, including hiring, selection, and terminations to ensure that those activities are free from discriminatory actions. - The Office of Equal Opportunity, Access, and Title IX Coordination will develop other appropriate auditing measures to assess the University's compliance status, where and when appropriate.